-- When the Greater Victoria Public Library branch moves out of the existing municipal building location, the space can begin conversion to offices to house the VicPD Esquimalt Division and some Esquimalt staff.
+- The former Greater Victoria Public Library branch location has been converted to offices to house the VicPD Esquimalt Division and some Esquimalt staff.

 - The project will be tendered in spring 2023 and is slated for completion in fall 2024.

 The existing PSB is nearing the end of its serviceable lifespan.
 The township acquired the property north of the current PSB to allow for a new building to be built on the site of the current PSB and yet still allow for expansion of the building footprint, while keeping police and fire response centrally located within the township.